jacomyal/sigma.js/README.md

 [![Build Status](https://github.com/jacomyal/sigma.js/workflows/Tests/badge.svg)](https://github.com/jacomyal/sigma.js/actions)

-# Sigma v2
+# Sigma.js

-Sigma is a JavaScript library dedicated to graph drawing, mainly developed by [@jacomyal](https://github.com/jacomyal) and [@Yomguithereal](https://github.com/Yomguithereal).
+[Sigma.js](https://www.sigmajs.org) is an open-source JavaScript library aimed at visualizing graphs of thousands of nodes and edges, mainly developed by [@jacomyal](https://github.com/jacomyal) and [@Yomguithereal](https://github.com/Yomguithereal).

 ## Overview

-[sigmajs.org website](https://www.sigmajs.org) provides a global overview of sigma.js v1.
+### Architecture

-As of version `v2`, `sigma` focuses on the management of graph display: layout, rendering, interaction...
-The graph model is managed in a separate library called [`graphology`](https://github.com/graphology/graphology), which is packed with convenience methods to manage graph data structures.
+Since version `v2`, sigma.js focuses on the management of graph display: rendering, interaction...
+The graph model is managed in a separate library called **[graphology](https://github.com/graphology/graphology)**, which is packed with convenience methods to manage graph data structures, and a lot of satellite libraries to handle various graph-related problems (metrics, community detection, layout algorithms...).

-A set of demo examples contain various use-cases that might help you understand how to use sigma v2 (read further below).
+Graphology website offers [a list](https://graphology.github.io/standard-library.html) of these libraries.
+Most of them can help you solve problems in your sigma.js based web applications.

-### Status
+### Rendering

-Sigma.js v2 is a major refactoring and is currently in version alpha.
-The stable version is `v1.2.x`.
-Although not yet finalized and official, v2 is already in use in production in some organizations.
+Sigma.js uses **WebGL** to render graphs.
+This makes it good at rendering medium to larger graphs in web pages (thousands of nodes and edges or more).
+It is also possible to customize rendering, but it is harder than it would be with SVG or Canvas based solutions.

 ## Installation